Market AnalysisJuly 25, 202515 min read

 Key challenges preventing SME technology adoption:

-• Initial costs: Top barrier for 65% of SMEs
+• Initial costs: The most commonly cited barrier for SMEs

-• Skills shortage: 80% struggle finding workers with digital skills
+• Skills shortage: Firms consistently struggle to find workers with digital skills

 • Complexity: Solutions too complex for simple projects